All Episodes

 And when you start taking 70% of the money from supposed wealthy people who would then have that money in the private sector in the bank, the banks no longer have the money to loan out.

-You know, people are now digging themselves out of the hole that they've had because of the economic disaster of Obama, never only president never to reach three percent GDP growth in a year, and the taking on more debt than 43 other presidents before him combined.
+People are now digging themselves out of the hole that they've had because of the economic disaster of Obama, only president never to reach 3% GDP growth in a year, and taking on more debt than 43 other presidents before him combined.

-So um, you know, that's why to me the energy sector is so crucial.
+So, you know, that's why to me, the energy sector is so crucial.

-You know, with the we have two pipelines now that are being built, the Dakota pipeline, the Keystone Pipeline, and the regulations have been lifted.
+You know, we have two pipelines now that are being built, the Dakota pipeline, the Keystone Pipeline, and the regulations have been lifted.

 We're now surpassed.